open-telemetry/community/mission-vision-values.md

 **Opportunity III: Telemetry should be vendor-neutral.** For decades, monitoring and observability vendors have created differentiation – and lock-in – through agents that automatically gather useful telemetry from a wide integration surface.
-While convenient, this lock-in is limiting for customers and inhibits innovation by tightly coupling telemetry collection and telemetry storage and analysis.
+This lock-in is limiting for customers and inhibits innovation by tightly coupling telemetry collection and telemetry storage and analysis.
 With OpenTelemetry, we strive to provide a level playing field for all observability providers, avoiding lock-in for any vendor and interoperating with other OSS projects in the telemetry and observability ecosystem.

 **Opportunity IV: Telemetry should be loosely coupled.** OpenTelemetry end-users should be able to pick and choose from the pieces they want without bringing in